stevemao/io-ts-decode/Readme.md

 pipe(
     ioTsDecode(t.string, null),
-    ... // compose with other taskEithers
+    ... // compose with other `TaskEither`s
 )
 ```